$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Manipulating the nature of transitions

 \subsection{Transition to the plaquette phase at $t^\prime=0$}

-We start our analysis with $t'=0$ where $\mathbb{Z}_4$ columnar leg dimerized states are completely disconnected from other sectors in the Hilbert space.
-As a result, the $\mathbb{Z}_4$ ordered phase for $t^\prime=0$ corresponds solely to a plaquette phase as demonstrated in Fig.\ref{fig: period4 sketch}.
-Apart from that the main features of the phase diagram presented in Fig.\ref{fig: phase diagrams t_p 0 and 2}(a) to a certain extent resemble the previous case with $t'=1$.
-We also detect the $\mathbb{Z}_2$ rung-dimerized phase separated from both $\mathbb{Z}_4$ plaquette and disordered NNN-Haldane phases by a pair of Ising transitions.
-The rung-dimerized phase disappears and two Ising transitions meet at the multi-critical Ashkin-Teller point followed by the chiral transition.
-However, this time, the properties of the Ashkin-Teller point and, in turn, the length of the chiral transition is different.
+We start our analysis with $t'=0$ for which the $\mathbb{Z}_4$ columnar leg dimerized states are completely disconnected from other sectors in the Hilbert space.
+As a result, the $\mathbb{Z}_4$ ordered phase consists solely out of the plaquette phase, like demonstrated in Fig.\ref{fig: period4 sketch}.
+Apart from that, the main features of the phase diagram presented in Fig.\ref{fig: phase diagrams t_p 0 and 2}(a) resemble, to a certain extent, the previous case with $t'=1$.
+We also detect a $\mathbb{Z}_2$ rung-dimerized phase that is separated from both the $\mathbb{Z}_4$ plaquette and disordered phase by a pair of Ising transitions.
+Once again, the rung-dimerized phase disappears and the two Ising transitions meet at the multi-critical Ashkin-Teller point that is followed by the chiral transition.
+However, this time, the properties of the Ashkin-Teller point and, in turn, the length of the chiral transition are different.

-To study the details of the Ashkin-Teller multi-critical point and the transition beyond it we follow the same protocols as previously and compute the scaling of the inverse of the correlation length $1/\xi$ and the product $|q/\pi-1/2|\times\xi$ for various cuts along the transition.
+To study the details of the Ashkin-Teller multi-critical point and the transition beyond it, we follow the same protocols as before and compute the scaling of the inverse of the correlation length $1/\xi$ and the product $|q/\pi-1/2|\times\xi$ for various cuts along the transition line.
 A few typical examples for $t^\prime=0$ are presented in Fig.\ref{fig: Z4 transiiton t_p 0 and 2} (a)-(d).
-Along the cut at $\delta=1.8$ that goes across the Ashkin-Teller critical point\footnote{As in the previous case, there is some uncertainty in the exact location of the Ashkin-Teller point} we see the product $|q/\pi-1/2|\times\xi$ going to zero (see Fig.\ref{fig: Z4 transiiton t_p 0 and 2} (b)) in agreement with the conformal transition, while the critical exponent $\nu\approx 0.71$ is noticeably larger than in the previous case, as demonstrated in Fig.\ref{fig: Z4 transiiton t_p 0 and 2} (a).
+Along the cut at $\delta=1.8$, that crosses the Ashkin-Teller critical point\footnote{As in the previous case, there is some uncertainty in the exact location of the Ashkin-Teller point.} we see the product $|q/\pi-1/2|\times\xi$ vanishing (see Fig.\ref{fig: Z4 transiiton t_p 0 and 2} (b)), in agreement with the conformal transition, and we extract a critical exponent $\nu\approx 0.71$ that is noticeably larger than in the previous case, as demonstrated in Fig.\ref{fig: Z4 transiiton t_p 0 and 2} (a).